13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Materials needed: One adult-sized sweater sleeve (yours or thrifted for $3-5), fabric scissors, fabric glue ($4 at craft stores), measuring tape, and four safety pins.
-Measure your dog’s chest at the widest point behind front legs—this fits 16-18 inch chests or 15-25 pound dogs.
-Cut the sleeve 2 inches longer than your dog’s back length from neck to tail base.
+Materials needed: I got the sleeve from a thrift store for $3-5.
+You will need fabric scissors, fabric glue ($4 at the craft store) measuring tape and four safety pins.
+Measure your dog’s chest at the largest point behind the front legs.
+This will fit a chest size of 16-18 inches, or a 15-25 pound dog.
+Cut the sleeve 2 inches longer than your dog’s back length from neck to base of tail.

 Mark two armholes 4 inches apart on the underside, each 2 inches long.
 Cut small slits and test the fit—you want two-finger wiggle room.
 If edges fray, run fabric glue along cuts and let dry 15 minutes.
 The cable-knit texture adds cottage-core charm to your entryway when you hang it next to your Orthopedic Joint Support Dog Bed.